techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ### The Most Important Question
 What's your favorite way to treat yourself?
 > Get a day off to do outdoor sports locally (climb, sail, hike, etc.) or just drink tea quietly at home.

-## Important
-Please answer the same questions above before our first 1:1.
-Your 1:1 is about you; we cannot start without understanding your responses.

 ## My expectation of folks who report to me